Settler's Cove State Recreation Site

 Directions

-From Ketchikan Airport, ferry across and turn left on North Tongass Highway.
-The recreation site is located at milepost 18 of North Tongass Highway at the end of the maintained road.
+From Ketchikan Airport, take the ferry across and turn left onto North Tongass Highway.
+Continue 18 miles to the end of the highway at milepost 18.

 Amenities